(Alessa-Maria Hassan) (Profile #4 - Biggest little city in the world)

 The plan worked even better than hoped.
 Made men from the four Reno families (Mordino, Salvatore, Bishop and Wright) had attended the championship and cheered “the champ”.
 Most tough guys around town let her go wherever she wanted with but occasional leering comments.

 She also became quite popular among Reno’s female sex workers.
-Many were often beaten, and seeing “Hurricane” mauling a succession of male boxers felt like sweet revenge for all their bruises.
+Many were often beaten, and seeing “Hurricane” mauling a series of local brutes felt like sweet revenge for all their bruises.

 “Hurricane” then started working for all four mob families at once, meeting them at night and in secret.
 At first she particularly focused on the Bishop family.
 The sexually voracious, lonely and terminally bored Mrs. Bishop could be, err, worked as an additional source of information.